mark-me/mark-me.github.io/_pages/tutorials/distance-measures/distance-measures.md

   geom_jitter(aes(col = region)) +
   geom_label_repel(aes(label = country, fill = region), alpha = .6)
 ```
-Knowing how much the countries are similar in voting behaviour is nice, but they give a confusing picture of 193 data points.
-I'd like to have a better overview of countries that are more similar than others.
-Here's where clustering comes to the resue!
-To see how clusters can be based of Jaccard distances you can look into the clustering tutorial on [hierarchical](/clustering-mds/#hierarchical-clustering) and [PAM](/clustering-mds/#pam-for-jaccard-distances) clustering.
+We can see there are certain groups of countries that are more similar than others, which gives a hint there might be clusters of countries that do share voting patterns.
+There is clearly a majority of European countries that seem to share opinions on Human Rights.
+Could this be related to other country metrics like the Human Freedom Index of the [CATO Institute](https://www.cato.org/support).
+Seeing how easy it is to [get the data](https://www.cato.org/human-freedom-index), it was very tempting to start crunching on that... but, uhm....
+I have a tutorial to finish.

 [This link](https://raw.githubusercontent.com/mark-me/mark-me.github.io/master/_pages/tutorials/distance-measures/jaccard-distance.R) will give you the entire script for a running example you can play around with yourself.